 - Japanese Konro Barbeques & Binchotan (White charcoal)

 Chef's Armoury ships worldwide to selected countries.
 Read International Orders.

 Our customers are a mix of public and trade, from enthusiastic home cooks through to Chefs, Restaurateurs, Hotels, Cafes and Hospitality suppliers.

 Our selection of Japanese blades is carefully curated to bring you the best in class.
 Any blade in our store is an endorsement, not just for the maker but for the range they have produced.
 We don't stock every Japanese brand, or every range from the makers we stock, and for very good reason.
 We cherry pick the best from the best so you don't have to worry about making a bad decision.

 Different knives suit different people.
 Our staff are skilled at giving the right advice to help you choose what's right for you.
-We offer classes on knife skills, knife sharpening and general advice on knife care and maintenance.
+We offer classes on knife sharpening and general advice on knife care and maintenance.
 If you see an ingredient or piece of cookware in store and need inspiration on how to use it just ask and we are more than happy to help.

 JAPANESE KNIFE SHARPENING SERVICE

 Would you buy a new car from a dealership that didn't have a service department?
 Japanese knives need specialised sharpening, and although we highly encourage folks to learn about sharpening themselves we offer a professional sharpening service for the knives we sell.

 JAPANESE COOKWARE & JAPANESE FOOD